-2nd assignment (group work, introduced 19/4)
+2nd assignment (group work, introduced see time schedule)

 The second assignment concerns propulsion systems for hybrid vehicles and can give up to 10 points.
 This assignment is done in groups of two students.

-Each student group shall submit a report on their work.
-All reports are submitted for check of plagiarism.
+The groups are created by the course responsible and can be found on Canvas.
+Each student group shall submit a short description via Canvas of how they plan to solve the assignment.
+The final report for the assignment is also to be submitted via Canvas.
+The reports will be distributed via Canvas for opposition by other students.
+All reports are checked for plagiarism.